 We recommend that you learn all you can about the adoption process and its emotions.
 Then you’ll avoid having misguided ideas of “saving a child.”
 And, you’ll recognize that adoption is full of both joy and loss.

 When you’re ready for adoption, you will understand the legal and emotional stages of adoption.
 We recommend that you get to know the process that birth parents go through.
 That way, you’ll have a better understanding of the emotions that they might be facing.
 Subscribing to Lifetime’s birth mother blog is an efficient way to do that.
 When you subscribe, you’ll be emailed each time a new blog post is published.
-We publish three new blog posts a week, and you can read them whenever you have free time.
-Just head over to Lifetime’s Birth Parents Blog and subscribe using the form to the right.
+We publish new blog posts each week, and you can read them whenever you have free time.
+Just head over to Lifetime’s Birth Parents Blog and subscribe using the form on the page.

 4. You Welcome a Relationship with Your Baby’s Birth Family